Q: What's it like to work with a patient through what may be one of the scariest things they will ever go through?

 Q: What does it feel like when you've done all you can but lose the person?
 How do you talk to this person and what's it like for you?

 Dealing with people who are dying is the hardest part of being an oncologist.
-I promise to relieve suffering to the best of my ability and that I will never abandon a patient, even though hope for a cure or remission is gone.
-Once people know that you are not going to leave them, they accept the dying process with much more grace.
+I promise to relieve suffering to the best of my ability and explain hat I will never abandon them, even though hope for a cure or remission is gone.
+Once people understand this, they accept the dying process with much more grace.

 Q: What have you learned/experienced that has kept you in this field?
 Have you had any surprises?

 Oncology is a tremendous field.
 You have an opportunity to truly help people every day.
-I am grateful for this chance and I hear the appreciation from the patients on a regular basis.
-This helps so much in continuing-on in this difficult field with such high stakes.
+I am grateful for this chance and I hear appreciation from patients on a regular basis.
+This helps me continue in this difficult field with such high stakes.

 Q: How have your accomplishments changed your life, both as a doctor and as a person beyond your profession?